laurentj/slimerjs/docs/api/webpage.rst

 renderBytes(options)
 -----------------------------------------

-This method takes a screenshot of the web page and returns it as a binary string? containing the image data in the specified format.
+This method takes a screenshot of the web page and returns it as a "binary string" containing the image data in the specified format.

 The options object is the same as in ``render()``.